-Once you accept invitations to review manuscripts here is how to proceed.
+Once you accept an invitation to review a manuscript here is how to proceed.
 Some journals provide clear guidelines on what aspects you need to assess, other journals don´t provide guidelines at all.
 Often there are at least some aspects that need to be scored on a scorecard.

 Start by reading the article, and while you are reading ask yourself some questions and make notes:

 After this first read through, you should be able to determine whether the manuscript should be rejected outright or not.
 Note that even if you think the article should be rejected outright, you need to write a review so the authors understand why.

 Now write a short paragraph on the research question, the goals, approach, and conclusions of the manuscript.
 The next paragraph should focus on the contribution to the field, whether the methods used are appropriate, and whether the data support the conclusions.